cloudflare/cloudflare-docs/content/workers/platform/limits.md

 ---

-## Format limitations on Using Image Resizing with Workers
+## Image Resizing with Workers

-It will be the same Limitations when using Image Resizing without workers.
-Please refer here: [Format limitations](/images/image-resizing/format-limitations/#limits-per-format).
+When using Image Resizing with Workers, refer to [Image Resizing documentation](/images/image-resizing/format-limitations/#limits-per-format) for more information on limits.